CanseFr/Rabbit-Ws/README.md

 # Html

-Clique button and wait 5 sec for delivery
+Clique button and wait 5 sec for delivery.